magnuswatn/bigacme/docs/RHEL7-example.md

 `# yum install python-virtualenv libffi-devel gcc git openssl-devel`

+As RHEL 7 does not have Python 3.6 by default, you'll also need to install it.
+It can be installed from EPEL, RHSCL or manually.

-Add an user for bigacme:
+Add a user for bigacme:

 `# useradd bigacme`